top of page

 The verb 'fortify' has a strong etymological connection to fortifications and defense.
 It originates from the Latin word 'fortificare,' which is a combination of 'fortis,' meaning 'strong,' and 'facere,' meaning 'to make' or 'to do.'
 In essence, 'fortificare' meant 'to make strong' or 'to strengthen.'
 This Latin term was often used in the context of fortifying walls, structures, or positions to make them more resistant to damage or attack.
 As it transitioned into Old French and eventually into English, 'fortify' retained its core meaning of strengthening or reinforcing something with the intention of making it more robust and impervious.
 The etymology of 'fortify' eloquently underscores the historical and ongoing human endeavor to safeguard against threats by fortifying our defenses, both literally and figuratively.

-Find the meaning of fortify
+Find the correct meaning of the verb fortify:

 Try Again!